AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet with XOR example.
 You can see all network parameters how change during the training proces;

-It is 3 neuron only .
+It is 3 layers only .
 It support momenetum also.
 There are 2 variants - with tanh and with sigmoid activation fuctions;